TheCaptainCraken/blog/content/posts/the_psychology_of_money/index.md

 draft: true
 ---
 {{< lead >}}
-A genius is a man who can do the average thing when everyone else around him is losing him mind.
+A genius is a man who can do the average thing when everyone else around him is losing their mind.
 ~Napoleon
 {{< /lead >}}

-Picture this: tomorrow, just when you're having launch, you get a call.
-You answer and a man on the other side tells you that you won some 1000000$.
+Picture this: Tomorrow, just as you're having lunch, you get a call.
+You answer, and a man on the other end tells you that you've won $1,000,000.
 What would you do with it?

-If you're like most people you probably answered "I'll buy a nice Ferrari" or "I'll have a nice luxury vacation" or maybe "I'll buy a boat".
-Deep down you know this isn't the best way to use your money to guarantee you a life of wealth.
-So why would you do that?
+If you're like most people, your first thoughts might be: "I'll buy a Ferrari," "I'll take a luxury vacation," or maybe even, "I'll buy a yacht."
+Deep down, though, you know these aren't the smartest choices if your goal is long-term wealth.
+So why would you think this way?

-Why do we always see people that win the lottery end up broke?
-The answer is rather simple: they usually gamble it away.
-The real question is why would someone that got so lucky one time want to risk it all over again?
+Why do so many lottery winners end up broke?
+The answer is surprisingly simple: They often gamble their winnings away.
+But the real question is, why would someone who got so lucky once take that risk again?

-Let's try to answer this.
+Let's explore.

 ## No One's Crazy

->Your personal experiences with money make up maybe 0.00000001% of what's happened in the world. but maybe 80% of how you think the world works.
+> Your personal experiences with money make up maybe 0.00000001% of what's happened in the world—but maybe 80% of how you think the world works.

-This is true for everything, not just for money related stuff.
-We all are the result of our lives.
-I'll give you a classical example: cars.
+This principle applies not just to money but to almost everything in life.
+Our worldview is shaped by our personal experiences.
+Here's a classic example: cars vs. planes.

-In Italy, where I live, there have been 3039 deaths occurred as a direct consequence of car accidents in 2023.
-In the same year, exactly 6 people died in plane crashes.
-Even accounting for the fact that more people go on cars than on planes, the difference is huge.
-Yet, you are likely more scared to go on a plane than on a car.
+In Italy, where I live, 3,039 people died in car accidents in 2023.
+In contrast, just six people died in plane crashes that same year.
+Even considering that more people drive cars than fly, the difference is staggering.
+Yet, most people are far more afraid of flying than driving.

+Why?
+Because our fears and perceptions are based on personal experiences and the stories we tell ourselves, not objective statistics.

-So no one's crazy, we just see the world from a different perspective based on our personal experiences.
-People who win the lottery, think they could do it again, after all it happened once, why can't it happen again?
-You probably don't agree with the reasoning but I can imagine why someone circumstance would think that.
+Likewise, people who win the lottery often believe they could win again.
+“It happened once,” they think, “so why not again?”
+You might not agree with their logic, but it's easy to see why someone in their position would think this way.

-After all we are all humans, this is why...
+We're all human, after all—and that's why…

 ## Reasonable > Rational

 > Aiming to be mostly reasonable works better than trying to be coldly rational.

-We are all humans.
-For some reason, we sometimes forget about it.
-For this reason is unrealistic to aim to be coldly rational when thinking about our own investments.
+Humans aren't robots.
+We often forget that.
+It's unrealistic to expect ourselves to be perfectly rational when managing our money and investments.

-You may be using the best investment strategy known to mankind but that does not mean you'll sleep well at night.
+You might use the most logical investment strategy ever devised, but that doesn't mean you'll sleep well at night.

-For this reason you should instead aim to be just *reasonable*.
-It means choosing the strategy you can best live with.
-In the U.S. the historical odds of making money in markets is about 50% in a day, 68% in a year and 100% in 20 years.
-That means if you stay long enough, you'll be making money.
-No matter what happens inb between.
+Instead of aiming for pure rationality, aim to be reasonable.
+Choose strategies that align with how you think and feel—ones you can stick with over the long term.

+For example, in the U.S., the historical odds of making money in the stock market are:

+50% in a single day
+68% in a year
+100% over 20 years
+If you stay in the game long enough, you'll make money—no matter what happens in between.

-If we need to stay in the game for long, a reasonable plan is no enough on its own.
-This is because, since you're human...
+But staying in the game requires more than just a reasonable plan.
+It also requires understanding that, since you're human…

 ## You'll Change

 > Long-term planning is harder than it seems because people's goals and desires change over time.

-You maybe not aware of this al the time but you have change and you'll continue to do it forever.
+You may not realize it, but you've already changed—and you'll keep changing.

-What you wanted to do when you were a kid is very different from what you're doing now.
-It will be different than what you'll do in 20 years.
+Think about it: What you wanted as a kid is probably very different from what you want now.
+And what you'll want in 20 years will likely differ from what you want today.

-The solution is simple.
-You should always avoid extremes when making financial decisions.
-This will leave you room to change.
+The solution?
+Avoid extremes when making financial decisions.
+Leave room for flexibility.

+This way, when your circumstances and priorities inevitably shift, you'll be prepared.